boytchev/spam/README.md

 This projects lists academic events, publications and websites that spam me.
 Some of the entries might be legitimate academic business, however they are included because of utilizing unwanted practices:

-- Using a fake sender domain or IP address
+- Using a fake sender email, domain or IP address [FAK]
-- Using services for mass emailing
+- Using services for mass emailing [MAS]
-- Hiding links or using tracking
+- Hiding links or using tracking [TRK]
+- Unrelated, unvisited, unknown conferences [UNK]
 - Known to follow predatory activities
 - Mimiking actual academic institutions, events and publications
 - Anything that make me feel abused, forced, or cheated